PKua007/rampack/doc/operation-modes.md

 * ***-f***, ***--auto-fix***

-  tries to auto-fix the trajectory if it is broken; fixed trajectory can be stored back using `-t 'ramtrj("filename")` (please note that `"filename" must be different than for the source trajectory)
+  tries to auto-fix the trajectory if it is broken; fixed trajectory can be stored back using `-t 'ramtrj("filename")'` (please note that `"filename"` must be different than for the source trajectory)

 * ***-V***, ***--verbosity*** *arg*